chris-thorpe3db/hangman/README.md

 Allows the player to enter a whole word, guess letter by letter, or exit the application from the commandline using if-else statements and parsing methods.

+Stores previously-guessed characters and doesn't deduct points if the user guesses an already-guessed character.

 ## Prerequisites

 This program requires the .NET 7 Runtime/SDK, as well as a computer capable of running .NET 7.